Girolamo Zane: War of Cyprus

-On March 28, 1570, the ambassador of the Ottoman sultan Selim arrived in Venice, with the request for the surrender of the island of Cyprus.
-This was flatly rejected by the Council, who instead prepared for war, having already put Zane in command of the fleet on March 27, 1570, Monday of Easter.
+On 28 March 1570 the ambassador of the Ottoman sultan Selim arrived in Venice, with the request for the surrender of the island of Cyprus.
+This was flatly rejected by the Council, who instead prepared for war, having already put Zane in command of the fleet on 27 March 1570, Monday of Easter.

-The Venetian fleet, commanded by Zane, then moved to Zara on April 3, to wait for the other galleys.
+The Venetian fleet, commanded by Zane, then moved to Zara on 3 April to wait for the other galleys.
 During the long stop in Zara a terrible epidemic of petechial typhus broke out which decimated the crews and which was to affect the expedition in the future.
-On May 30, Zane was ordered to head to Corfu where he was to join Gianandrea Doria's fleet if they reached them in time.
+On 30 May Zane was ordered to head to Corfu where he was to join Gianandrea Doria's fleet if they reached them in time.
 However, the Capitano generale da Mar had to wait until all the galleys were available and only reached Corfu on 29 June, where there was no trace of Doria.

 On 23 July the Venetian fleet headed east and, after having made stopovers in Kefalonia, Zakynthos and Modone, arrived on 4 August in Candia.
 The orders given to Zane required him to head immediately to Cyprus, but the captain general decided to wait until he had substituted all the rowers who died during the epidemic.

 In the meantime, on 6 August, Marcantonio Colonna had arrived in Otranto with the 12 papal galleys and was awaiting the arrival of Gianandrea Doria from Messina to set sail to the east.
 The latter however, not completely convinced of the whole project, deliberately delayed the reunion with Colonna, which took place only on 21 August.
-The following day the fleet headed for Crete where it arrived on August 31.
+The following day the fleet headed for Crete where it arrived on 31 August.

-Despite Doria's attempts to mess everything up, accusing the Venetian fleet of being in poor condition, the Holy League sailed from the port of Sitia in the night between 17 and 18 September.
+Despite Doria's attempts to mess everything up, accusing the Venetian fleet of being in poor condition, the Holy League sailed from the port of Sitia on the night of 17-18 September.
 Alvise Bembo was sent in advance near Castelrosso.
 He returned with the news that the Turks had conquered Nicosia.

-This news further undermined the fragile balance of the alliance and in the war council of September 22 the Venetians were unable to impose the continuation of the expedition against the Turks.
+This news further undermined the fragile balance of the alliance and in the war council of 22 September the Venetians were unable to impose the continuation of the expedition against the Turks.
 The fleet withdrew that same evening to Crete and from there to Italy.

-In December 1570 his request for leave was accepted and on December 13 he was replaced by Agostino Barbarigo first and then Sebastiano Venier.
+In December 1570 his request for leave was accepted and on 13 December he was replaced by Agostino Barbarigo first and then Sebastiano Venier.

 The process

 Returning to Venice on 11 April, Zane was arrested for alleged failures in fleet management during the mission to the East.
 During the trial many officers were called to testify, including Marcantonio Colonna, who always proved to be kind to the Zane claiming that he had no fault for the failed expedition.
-The trial lasted for a long time and, before being able to hear the sentence, Zane died in prison on October 13, 1572.
+The trial lasted for a long time and, before being able to hear the sentence, Zane died in prison on 13 October 1572.